micmejia/bible-dump/NKJV/Lamentations/Lam 3.md

 _Is it_ not from the mouth of the Most High That woe and well-being proceed?

 ###### 39
-Why should a living man [^j]complain, A man for the punishment of his sins?
+Why should a living man complain, A man for the punishment of his sins?

 ###### 40
 Let us search out and examine our ways, And turn back to the Lord;